zenosu/gitbattle/README.md

 ##Code Example

-The container component is a really useful pattern of React.
+The container is a really useful React pattern.
 A container can be reused to render its corresponding presentation component, and the presentation component can be stateless.

 For instance, The [PromptContainer.js](https://github.com/zenosu/gitbattle/blob/master/app/containers/PromptContainer.js) file is an example of a container component of the input page, and the [prompt.js](https://github.com/zenosu/gitbattle/blob/master/app/components/prompt.js) file is the corresponded presentation component.